Hickman County, KY

 31 people

-As of 2023, 0.783% of Hickman County, KY residents (35 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 0.783% of Hickman County, KY residents (35 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Hickman County, KY was 0.69%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Hickman County, KY compared to that of it's neighboring and parent geographies.